tommifede/project/README.md

 ---

 ## Description
-Lotka--Volterra equations are used to describe a simplified prey--predator interaction in a given ecosystem:
+Lotka–Volterra equations are used to describe a simplified prey–predator interaction in a given ecosystem:

 $$
 \begin{align*}
     \frac{dx}{dt} &= (A - B y(t)) x(t)\\